jawahar-shazab/docs/docs/api.md

 POST /v1/auth/send-verification-email
 ```

-Sends an email to verify the user's email address.
+This API sends a verification email to the user's registered email address.
+The email contains a token or link that the user can use to verify their email address, ensuring its authenticity.

 #### 10. Verify email